-- Transparency: No matter what the medium of interview is, viz., phone interviews, face-to-face interview in the hiring company, or on Skype, the transparent you are about yourself, the better it is, thus revealing your reliability and trustworthiness.
+- Transparency: No matter what the medium of interview is, viz., phone screening interviews, face-to-face interview in the hiring company, or on Skype, the transparent you are about yourself, the better it is, thus revealing your reliability and trustworthiness.
 Remember, your voice, face expressions, and intonations, have a fundamental role to play.
 If you try to be over-smart, the interviewer will be able to determine the change in your voice, or expressions, so on and so forth.

 - Rehearse: Practice your responses before the interview, asking a friend to help you conduct a mock interview if possible, by making him/her play the role of the employer and offer feedback and appraisal in areas of improvement.
 Keep a track of yourself so you can analyze your responses and nonverbal cues like eye contact and body language.
 You may realize that you tend to behave in manner that signal to employers you’re uncomfortable or bored; for example, you might fidget, or unknowingly cross your arms, or lose eye contact, etc. The more you rehearse, the more you move towards perfection and you’ll be able to convey more professionalism and poise when you to talk to the interviewer.

 - SWOT Analysis: SWOT stands for Strengths, Weaknesses, Opportunities and Threats.

 - Compare all your performances with the ones before.